Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Introduction

 There is significant utility in combining data-streams from multiple instruments to better resolve subtle signals.
-In the context of RV (more generally, spectral) variability, Rubenzahl et al. (in prep) employ GPs to isolate common astrophysical variability from individual instrumental systematics by jointly modeling the RV timeseries from multiple EPRV solar feeds.
+In the context of RV (more generally, spectral) variability, \citet{LuhnIntGP} employ GPs to isolate common astrophysical variability from individual instrumental systematics by jointly modeling the RV time series from multiple EPRV solar feeds.
 The most constraining information as to whether a signal is shared or not across multiple instruments comes from the times where those instruments were simultaneously observing; as such, overlapping exposures are valuable for accurate signal identification.
-However, observation details vary from instrument to instrument; KPF \citep{Rubenzahl2023:SoCal} and NEID \citep{Lin2022} utilize fast exposures (12~s and 55~s) while EXPRES \citep{LOST} exposes to a fixed signal-to-noise (S/N) and thus has variable exposure times (typically 140--178~s), and HARPS-N \citep{Phillips2016} takes 300~s exposures to average-out the 5.5~min p-mode oscillations.
+However, observation details vary from instrument to instrument; the Keck Planet Finder \citep[KPF;][]{Rubenzahl2023:SoCal} and NEID \citep{Lin2022} utilize fast exposures (12~s and 55~s), while EXPRES \citep{LOST} exposes to a fixed signal-to-noise (S/N) and thus has variable exposure times (typically 140--178~s), and HARPS-N \citep{Phillips2016} takes 300~s exposures to average-out the 5.5~minute \textit{p}-mode oscillations.
 Exposure-aware models are therefore critical for unbiased inference from such data.
-These facilities obtain hundreds of spectra every day; jointly modeling all relevant timescales would involve a data volume on the order of $10^5$ observations for just a one year baseline.
+These facilities obtain hundreds of spectra every day; jointly modeling all relevant timescales would involve a data volume on the order of $10^5$ observations per year.

-As the naive (dense matrix) GP solution scales computationally as \bigO{N^3}, scalable methods are essential to fully utilize these large datasets, especially if we wish to extend such analyses to the spectral level ($\sim 10^3$ times longer than the kernel timescale, the numerical value of this exponential is too large to be represented numerically, so for data with large gaps the analytic forms are required.
+Since the naive (dense matrix) GP solution scales computationally as \bigO{N^3}, scalable methods are essential to fully utilize these large datasets, especially if we wish to extend such analyses to the spectral level ($\sim 10^3$ times longer than the kernel timescale, the numerical value of this exponential is too large to be represented numerically; for data with large gaps, the analytic forms are required.

 For a pair of points $t$ and $t'$, the GP covariance function is \citep[Eq.
 4 in][]{HartikainenSarkka2010}